Posted by marilynch

 - Salinas bike maps are provided by the City of Salinas in English (click here to download PDF) and español (click here).
 The maps include some safety tips too.

 - As usual, follow California bike laws and safe riding practices.
-Note the sidewalk riding ordinances in that section (e.g., sidewalk riding is only prohibited where posted in Salinas, such as on Main Street in Oldtown).
+As mentioned above, note the sidewalk riding ordinance.

-- If you prefer biking the sidewalks in the Alisal rather than the streets, be sure to read the tips on sidewalk safety in that laws/safety section too.
-It makes sense that on some busy streets, e.g., on Sanborn Road, many people are uncomfortable biking.
-They prefer to bike on the sidewalks, and unless posted, that is legal.
-Still, sidewalk riding can sometimes be more hazardous for bicyclists than biking in the street, so do read those tips!
+- It makes sense that on some busy streets, e.g., on Sanborn Road, many people are uncomfortable biking in the street and prefer to bike the sidewalks.
+If you prefer biking sidewalks, know that sometimes sidewalk riding can be more hazardous for bicyclists than biking in the street.
+Be sure to read the tips on sidewalk riding in that CA bike laws/safety section.

 - As you can tell from the photos in this post, I bike the Alisal regularly.
 I love biking Salinas, including the many flat, wide streets, often in low traffic areas.There are, of course (as is true countywide), many busy streets too, and many streets without any bike lanes.
 If you have questions or need help, feel free to contact me.
 Just as Frank Henderson and Phil Yenovikian have offered support for people biking between Salinas and the Monterey Peninsula, I am likewise happy to set up some small group rides with people who would like to get more at ease in biking the Alisal and elsewhere in Salinas.